heroku/sf-functions-python/README.md

   --outputdir force-app/main/default/classes
 ```

+Have your apex code lookup the reference to our function using the `functions.Function.get` method, invoke the function with an empty json payload, and
+print the response.

-Open `force-app/main/default/classes/ApexTrigger.cls` and replace it with the following code:
+Open `force-app/main/default/classes/ApexTrigger.cls` and replace it's contents with:

 ```java
 public with sharing class ApexTrigger {